zzzprojects/learn-orm/tutorials/dapper-fluentmap/manual-mapping.md

 }
 ```

-If you look at the columns in the database and the respective properties in the model classes, you will see that few properties are not matching with columns such as, `strFirstName`, `strLastName` and `strCountry` in the `Authors` table and `strTitle` and `strCategory` in the `Books` table.
+If you look at the columns in the database and the respective properties in the model classes.
+You will see that few properties are not matching with columns such as `strFirstName`, `strLastName` and `strCountry` in the `Authors` table and `strTitle` and `strCategory` in the `Books` table.

 Now to map all the columns in the `Authors` table with the corresponding properties in the `Author` class, let's create a class called `AuthorMap` and derived it from the `EntityMap<Author>` class.